Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-Notable characteristics of this species are its incorporation of other species’ songs into the male song repertoire, and its geographic plumage polymorphism: Western males (C. p. hesperophila) have green backs, and eastern forms (C. p. psaltria) have black backs.
-These 2 subspecies also exhibit different molt and breeding phenologies.
+Notable characteristics of this species are its incorporation of other species’ songs into the male song repertoire, and its geographic plumage polymorphism: Most western males (S. p. hesperophilus) have green backs, and most eastern males (S. p. psaltria) have black backs, although females do not differ in coloration.
+These types also exhibit different molt and breeding phenologies (Willoughby 2007).

-The species seems to have received little scientific and almost no recent attention: A bibliographic survey revealed about 60 references, most in field guides or general avian surveys.
-A few were primary research papers dealing with Lesser Goldfinch biology, including observations of a nest (Chambers 1915), a study of maintenance behaviors (Coutlee 1968b), comparative studies of breeding biology (Coutlee 1966, 1968a) and vocalizations (Coutlee 1971) of Lesser and Lawrence’s (Carduelis lawrencei) goldfinches, analysis of vocal mimicry (Goldwasser 1987), and inclusion in a study of genetic relationships of North American cardueline finches (Marten and Johnson 1986).
+The species has received limited scientific attention.
+Primary research papers dealing with Lesser Goldfinch biology include: observations of a nest (Chambers 1915); a study of maintenance behaviors (Coutlee 1968b); comparative studies of breeding biology (Coutlee 1966, 1968a) and vocalizations (Coutlee 1971) of Lesser and Lawrence’s (Spinus lawrencei) goldfinches; analysis of vocal mimicry (Goldwasser 1987); and inclusion in a study of genetic relationships of North American cardueline finches (Marten and Johnson 1986).
 Linsdale’s (1957) detailed study of diet, ecology, and breeding of goldfinch species at Hastings Natural History Reservation in Monterey Co., CA, provided the information in A. C. Bent’s life history series (Linsdale 1968), as well as much of what is reported in this account for those topics.
 Gross (1968) summarized traits of the eastern sub-species (psaltria) in A. C. Bent’s life history series.